d12frosted/elpa-mirror/gnu/denote-readme.txt

   prompt, as well as the date and unique identifier, which are derived automatically.

-  This is how it looks for Org mode (when `denote-file-type' is nil):
+  This is how it looks for Org mode (when `denote-file-type' is nil or the `org' symbol):

   ┌────
   │ #+title:      This is a sample note